Football on TV - where to watch every match

 The good news is that Sky Sports is available on every pay TV service out there.
 The bad news is that it can be a little pricier than the competition.
 Still, you’re paying for quantity - you’re getting a lot of football for your money.
 Here’s how you can get it:

 Virgin Media - You can add Sky Sports to any Virgin Media TV package.
-It’s also included as standard in the VIP and Big Kahuna Sports bundles - both of which also include BT Sport, incidentally.
+It’s also included as standard in the VIP bundle - which also includes BT Sport, incidentally.
 If you’re truly mad about the beautiful game, Virgin Media’s a great way to get everything in one place.

 TalkTalk - You can get Sky Sports as a ‘Boost’ to any TalkTalk TV package.
 Unlike some other providers, where you sign up for a year, TalkTalk Boosts operate on a rolling monthly basis so you can cancel any time - great if you want to save money during months when there isn’t much football on.

 BT - Hoo boy.
 This is a little more complicated than other providers.
-You can get Sky Sports 1 and 2 through BT, but only if you have BT Infinity and a fast enough connection.
+You can get Sky Sports Main Event and Main Event Extra through BT, but only if you have BT Infinity and a fast enough connection.
 That’s fewer channels than the other providers - but fortunately, Sky Sports 1 and 2 both show loads of football.

 Now TV - One of the more flexible ways to get Sky Sports, Now TV offers daily, weekly and monthly passes for Sky Sports.
 Even better, you can now get broadband with Now TV, both no-contract and pay monthly.